 Chopped green onions or even a sprinkle of parsley brighten everything.

-Spicy food needs balance, just like relationships.
+Spicy food needs balance, just like everything in life.

 My Thoughts on the Viral Buldak Carbonara Ramen